taunus/taunus/README.md

 # Taunus CLI

 The `taunus` CLI uses the Taunus configuration to create the client-side routes.
 The `-o` flag will output the routes to the file indicated in the RC configuration property `client_routes`.
 When `-o` is omitted, the output is printed to standard out.
+You can also use the `-w` option to watch for changes.

 ```shell
 taunus -o